RealToughCandy/real-world-javascript-interview-questions/README.md

-At a developer interview lately?
-What JS questions were you asked?
+At a web developer interview lately?
+What JavaScript questions were you asked?

 Additional contextual information may include:
 - how much time applicant was given to solve the problem